Text and photo: Ann Sofie Kaalen

 Iryna Shekhovtsova from Ukraine is one of five students that recently completed their mid-term evaluation in the Marketing Management PhD programme at USN.

 “I am looking into the effects of research and development on firm performance and how a firm’s market-based assets can moderate that connection.
-Research and development is one of the most expensive endeavors that a company can undertake, as it can require up to 20-25% of revenues being invested back into R&D. I am using a combination of research methods to test my hypotheses, including extensive data analysis, surveys, and interviews with investors and company managers”, says Iryna, who had just emerged from defending her research with her professors.
+Research and development is one of the most expensive endeavours that a company can undertake, as it can require up to 20-25% of revenues being invested back into R&D. I am using a combination of research methods to test my hypotheses, including extensive data analysis, surveys, and interviews with investors and company managers”, says Iryna, who had just emerged from defending her research with her professors.

 “All of us have received invaluable feedback and comments that we will be able to use to advance us in our work and bring new depth to the research”, Iryna continues.